Dredd: Marketing

 In August 2012, the viral advertising site "Dredd Report" was launched, satirising the Drudge Report.
 The site featured a video condemning the use of Slo-Mo, and links to news about the film.
 A tie-in comic book was published; its plot serves as a prequel to the film's narrative and follows Ma-Ma's life as a prostitute, controlled by her pimp Lester Grimes.
 Ma-Ma forms a relationship with Eric—the creator of Slo-Mo.
 Lester kills Eric for interfering with his business, Ma-Ma castrates Lester with her teeth in retaliation and Ma-Ma takes over the Slo-Mo operation.
 The comic was written by Judge Dredd Megazine editor Matt Smith, drawn by 2000 AD artist Henry Flint and was released on 5 September 2012.
 An exclusive film poster featuring artwork by Jock was released by Mondo to promote the film's appearance at the 2012 Fantastic Fest in September 2012.

 Dredd's marketing campaign won a Golden Trailer Award for Best Thriller TV Spot for the trailer "Big Addicted", and received nominations for: Best Action TV Spot, Most Original TV Spot, Best Graphics in a TV Spot, Best Music TV Spot, and Best Action Poster and Most Original Poster for the Dredd motion poster.
 Reports indicate that Lionsgate contributed $25 million to advertising and print costs.

-Urban has criticised the film's marketing campaign, saying that the film had "zero audience awareness.
-Nobody knew the movie was being released.
-Dredd represents a failure in marketing, not filmmaking."